-- Applications seeking consent for establishment of an ancillary dwelling in Zones IN1, IN2 and B7 must demonstrate that the dwelling will be used in conjunction with other development that is permissible in those zones on the same site, and that the dwelling will be ancillary to that other development. - The ancillary dwelling component of a development must not be greater than one (1) dwelling for each allotment, whether or not that allotment is created via Torrens Title, Strata or Community Title.
-The ancillary dwelling component of a development is limited to one dwelling per Torrens Title Lot. - 3.
+- Applications seeking consent for establishment of an ancillary dwelling in Zones IN1, IN2 and B7 must demonstrate that the dwelling will be used in conjunction with other development that is permissible in those zones on the same site, and that the dwelling will be ancillary to that other development. - 2.
+The ancillary dwelling component of a development must not be greater than one (1) dwelling for each allotment, whether or not that allotment is created via Torrens Title, Strata or Community Title. - 3.
 The total floor area of an ancillary dwelling must not exceed 60m2. - 4.
-An ancillary dwelling must not have street frontage when located at ground level. - 5.
-Ancillary dwellings must be designed to minimise external noise, dust, fumes and odour impacts on residents.
+An ancillary dwelling must not have street frontage when located at ground level. - Ancillary dwellings must be designed to minimise external noise, dust, fumes and odour impacts on residents.
 A specialist acoustic report may be required to demonstrate that the development adequately achieves acceptable sound proofing for residential amenity.